 Seven principles underpin our balanced approach to relationships and sexuality education

-- Love and valuing self and others is foundational to building healthy, equitable relationships.
+- Valuing self and others is foundational to building healthy, equitable relationships.

 - Promotion of increased empathy, respect for diversity and relationship boundaries enable young people to overcome inequalities.

-- Priority on improved protective behaviours and emotional & relational intelligence strengthens children and young people’s resilience.
+- Priority on prevention of sexual harms, and building emotional & relational intelligence, strengthens children and young people’s resilience.

 - Pornography is driven by an exploitative industry.
 Providing a critical analysis equips youth to understand how it distorts perceptions of self and others, detrimentally impacts relationships, and contributes to violence in culture.